Why is Batch Testing So Important?

 Testing for Workability

 The mixture is applied to a flow table to test for the natural spread of the batch.
-In the images, we can see Anne adding the mixture to a truncated conical mould on the flow table and compacting it to ensure uniform mould filling.
+In the images, we can see the adding the mixture to a truncated conical mould on the flow table and compacting it to ensure uniform mould filling.
 The mould is then removed.

 Testing for Density